lemon-noodles/javascript/interview-questions.md

     - this is a feature of JS where you can access a function or variable without error even before initializing or defining it.
     - if we use a variable, an arrow function, or an anonymously named function it will be undefined before init
     - if we use a function it works just fine before init
+- Callback
+    - calling a function within a function
+    - can be used to do something after a fn is executed - synchronous behavior
+- Promises, Promise.all, Async Await
+    - Promises is the newer way to get out of callback hell but still achieve synchronous behavior
+    - Essentially, we return a promise to which we chain callbacks
+    - Promise.all can be used to run multiple promises in order, by passing an array of promises
+    - Async await is a much cleaner way to handle the response of a promise

 ---
 #### JS Code Snippets